MrWint/winter/writeup/writeup.md

 The remaining three all deal with the code wheel check.
 The third case hooks the interrupt that is called when the code wheel dialog is being opened, and sets `si` to 1 which will simulate confirming the dialog instantly.
 The fourth case is just a helper, it hooks the next interrupt after the dialog is closed, and overrides two bytes at the end of the routine that checks the provided input to inject an artificial `int 3f` instruction there.
-This is not actually a valid overlay interrupt, it is only use as a place for the fifth case to hook into, because there are no other interrupts to hook into in that function.
+This is not actually a valid overlay interrupt, it is only used as a place for the fifth case to hook into, because there are no other interrupts to hook into in that function.

 So finally, the last case is where the code wheel check is actually defeated.
 It hooks at the end of the input checking routine, after the game has computed the expected result to compare the input against, and it overrides all 5 copies of the ticket number with the correct value the game expects, then pretends the comparison was successful.